How to Stop Pop-Up Ads on Android Without Installing Extra Apps (2025 Guide)

 · Check recently installed apps in Settings → Apps → Sort by Install Date.

-· Uninstall any suspicious app.
+· Uninstall any suspicious apps

 Method 4: Use Google Play Protect